 First, determine which alarm is sounding.
 Interconnected units all sound during an emergency, while battery-operated units may be standalone or interconnected.
 Fanning smoke or steam away from a smoke detector often resolves the problem.
 If the alarm is still sounding, try pressing and holding the reset button for 10 to 20 seconds.

 If the reset button doesn't work, try taking down a battery-operated smoke detector and removing the battery.
 While it's down, change the battery.
 In the case of a nonremovable battery, take the smoke alarm outside and clean it.

 Fire and smoke detectors that are interconnected via the wiring or wireless connections can also be shut off by turning the power off at the breaker box.
 If the circuit for the smoke detectors isn't clearly marked on the breaker box, turn off all the power at the main circuit breaker.
 Disconnect each smoke detector from the wiring harness and remove and replace the backup batteries before reconnecting them and turning the power back on.

 Move or Clean the Smoke Alarm

 Though a ringing fire or smoke alarm may indicate an emergency, it can also be set off by heat from cooking, steam, dust or an errant spider.
-Once the smoke alarm has stopped sounding off, consider adjusting the unit's sensitivity by moving it a few feet away from the heat or steam, following the manufacturer's installation guidelines.
+Once the smoke alarm has stopped sounding off, consider moving it a few feet away from any nearby source of heat or steam, following the manufacturer's installation guidelines.